 Creating and Editing a Robots.txt File via FTP

-Don't use an SEO plugin that offers robots.txt?
-There’s no need to worry.
-A robots.txt file can still be created and edited by using SFTP.
+Do you use an SEO plugin for ranking that offers robots.txt?
+Hence, there is no need to worry.
+A robots.txt file can still get created, and edited by using SFTP.
 Follow these steps:

 - Make a blank file named “robots.txt” using any text editor and save it.